Tuesday, July 28, 2009

 Wilderness River Adventures rafting by Jeanne Selep Imaging

-D. (above) Port pontoon is doused...
+D. (above) the port pontoon is doused and submerged...

 pontoon Grand Canyon Rafting by Selep Imaging